HackBerkeley/intro-git/README.md

   `$ git config --global user.email johndoe@example.com`

   If you're unfamiliar with vim, change the default editor git uses:

-  -Mac: `git config --global core.editor open`
+  - Mac: `git config --global core.editor open`
-  -Windows: `git config --global core.editor notepad`
+  - Windows: `git config --global core.editor notepad`
-  -Linux: `git config --global core.editor nano`
+  - Linux: `git config --global core.editor nano`

   If you want to make your git output be pretty and colorful, here's one way to do it:
   Open your git config:

-  -Mac: `open ~/.gitconfig`
+  - Mac: `open ~/.gitconfig`
-  -Windows: `start ~/.gitconfig`
+  - Windows: `start ~/.gitconfig`
-  -Linux: `nano ~/.gitconfig`
+  - Linux: `nano ~/.gitconfig`
-  -Add the following lines:
+  - Add the following lines:

   ```
 [color]
 	ui = true
 [color "branch"]
 	current = yellow reverse
 	local = yellow
 	remote = green
 [color "diff"]
 	meta = yellow bold
 	frag = magenta bold
 	old = red
 	new = green
   ```

 As you use git more and more, you might be interested in aliasing commands (generally by making them shorter so you can type less!)
 For more examples of ways to customize your git, you can look at an example gitconfig file under `git_resources`.

+---

-## Git Basics
+### Git Basics
 #### Basic Unix Commands
 You'll be working within the terminal, or git BASH if you're on Windows, and so it's handy to know some basic unix commands for navigation.
 Type a command, and then press enter.
 -`pwd` tells you the directory (folder) you are currently in